Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_strings.md

     ```

 ### Strings are Arrays
 Like many other popular programming languages, strings in **JacLang** are sequences of characters used to represent text.
-However, **JacLang** does not have a separate character data type; a single character is simply a string of length 1.Square brackets `[ ]` can be used to access individual characters within a string.
+However, **JacLang** does not have a separate character data type; a single character is simply a string of length one.
+Square brackets [ ] can be used to access individual characters within a string.

 **Code Example**
 === "Jac"